Deltares/CoSMoS/docs/source/manual/scenario.rst

      -

    * - run_condition
      - How to select mmodels within cluster to run conditionally.
+Option: "topn"
-Option: topn -
+     - "topn"
      -

    * - topn
      - Top x number of models to run per cluster
+     - 10
      -
-     -

    * - hm0fac
      - Factor of Hm0 to add to TWL component.
+     - 0.2
      -
-     -

    * - boundary_twl_margin
      - Boundary TWL margin for clustering models.
-     -
+     - 0.0
      -